 Judge, author, litigator, wife, step-mom, mother of twins, and civic volunteer, are all words used to describe me.
 My life and writings are equally diverse.
 I’m the author of Kensington Press’ Sarah Blair mystery series.
 Sarah, like me, is a cook of convenience who might be scorched if she gets too close to a kitchen.
-One Taste Too Many, the first book in the series was published in January 2019, was picked as a Woman’s World Book of the Week.
+One Taste Too Many, published in January 2019, was picked as a Woman’s World Book of the Week.
 The next three books, Two Bites Too Many, Three Treats Too Many, and Four Cuts Too Many were each named as Silver Falchion finalists.
 The fifth book in the series, Five Belles Too Many, released on June 28, 2022.

 Maze in Blue, my debut novel, set on the University of Michigan’s campus in the 1970’s, received a 2012 Independent Book Publisher (IPPY) Award and was reissued as a May 2014 selection by Harlequin Worldwide Mysteries.
 Should Have Played Poker: a Carrie Martin and the Mah Jongg Players Mystery, my second book, was published in April 2016, with Harlequin Worldwide Mysteries introducing a mass market paperback.
 In April 2023, Should Have Played Poker was reissued in trade paperback and e-book formats.

 Even though my novels are murder mysteries, it is a safe bet that when it comes to my writing – and my life, “It’s Not Always a Mystery.”

 I grew up in New Jersey and Michigan.
 After earning my BA in English and History from the University of Michigan, I moved to New York to pursue a job in publishing and become a Jeopardy contestant.
 Goals accomplished, I enrolled at Emory University School of Law to obtain a juris doctorate.